chevere/docs/components/Pluggable.md

 A hook implements [HookInterface](../reference/Chevere/Interfaces/Pluggable/Plug/Hook/HookInterface.md) and is a type of plug that alters a variable.

 ::: tip Learn by Example
-Check the Hook [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#02hookphp) to learn directly playing with code.
+Check the Hook [example](https://github.com/chevere/examples/tree/main/00.HelloWorld#02hookphp) to learn playing with code.
 :::